-Juveniles of Diplodus spp. have already been reported in high numbers in the peripheral breakwaters of certain Mediterranean marinas (Ruitton 1999, Clynick 2006), but up to now no study has investigated their abundances on the AH present inside these marinas.
-Our work shows that these species are also present at all development stages on both the docks and the pontoons available inside the marinas.
+4.1.
+Conditions for the use of marinas as juvenile fish habitats present at all development stages on both the docks and the pontoons available inside the marinas.
 This suggests that docks and pontoons (or at least parts of them) have the potential to meet the habitat requirements for the successful settlement and juvenile growth of various Diplodus species in the Mediterranean.

-This result was relatively unexpected, in particular for D. annularis, for which juveniles were previously thought to be strongly associated with Posidonia oceanica beds in the Mediterranean (Gordoa & Moli 1997, García-Charton et al. 2004, Ventura et al. 2014).
-During the 2 summer months considered in the present study, 520 juveniles of D. annularis were observed in the 5 marinas tested, with high inter-location variability (see Fig. S2 in the Supplement); 54 and 42% of these observations were made on DB and PB, respectively.
-Because different protocols were used for the juvenile counts, the abundances measured in this study cannot be compared directly with those observed in natural areas.
+This result was relatively unexpected, in particular for D. annularis for which juveniles were previously thought to be strongly associated with P. oceanica beds in the Mediterranean (Gordoa & Moli 1997, Garcia-Charton et al. 2004, Ventura et al. 2014).
+During the two summer months considered in this work, 520 juveniles of D. annularis were observed in the five marinas tested with high inter-location variability (Fig. S1).
+54% and 42% of these observations were made on DB and PB, respectively.
+Since different protocols were used for the juvenile counts, the abundances measured in this study cannot be compared directly to those observed in natural areas.
 However, this result suggests that certain parts of marina ecosystems can allow the settlement of D. annularis juveniles.
 Pelagic fish larvae are known to often settle in the first suitable habitat they encounter (Shapiro 1987).
 Therefore, high abundances of D. annularis juveniles in certain marinas could partially result from an absence of suitable natural habitat in their immediate vicinity.
 This could be the case in Port-Barcarès, since this marina is located on a sandy coast, far from any P. oceanica bed.
-However, this explanation is not valid for the 2 marinas where the species was the most abundant (Le Brusc and Cap d'Agde), as they are both located in the neighborhood of one of the largest meadows of P. oceanica remaining along the Mediterranean coast (Boudouresque et al. 1985, Descamp et al. 2011).
-Therefore, our results suggest that plasticity in juvenile habitat requirements is probably higher than previously thought in D. annularis and may be close to that already pointed out in the 3 other Diplodus species investigated (Guidetti 2004, Martin et al. 2005, Clynick 2006, Pastor et al. 2013).
-Further research should be conducted to investigate this possibility because an active selection of man-made artificial habitats by Diplodus larvae cannot be excluded, given the low levels of waving and the high trophic productivity often found in marinas (Planes et al. 1999, Dufour et al. 2009).
+However, this explanation is not valid for the two marinas where the species was the most abundant (Le Brusc and Cap d'Agde), since they are both located in the neighborhood of one of the largest meadows of P. oceanica remaining along the Mediterranean coast (Boudouresque et al. 1985, Descamp et al. 2011).
+Therefore, our results suggest that plasticity in juvenile habitat requirements is probably higher than previously thought in D. annularis, and is maybe close to that already pointed out in the three other Diplodus species investigated (Guidetti 2004, Martin et al. 2005, Clynick 2006, Pastor et al. 2013).
+Further research should be conducted to investigate this possibility since an active selection of man-made artificial habitats by Diplodus larvae cannot be excluded, given the low levels of waving and the high trophic productivity often found in marinas (Planes et al. 1999, Dufour et al. 2009).
 Marinas could also act as light traps for the larvae at night (Doherty 1987).
-Whatever the case, plasticity in juvenile habitat requirements apparently allows successful settlement and growth of the juvenile fishes of this genus within certain marinas, despite the unavoidable pollution (by noise and by chemicals) associated with these man-made ecosystems.
+Whatever the case, plasticity in juvenile habitat requirements apparently allows successful settlement and growth of the juvenile fishes of this genus within certain marinas, despite the unavoidable pollution (by noise and by chemicals) associated with these man-made ecosystems (CETMEF 2010).
 If so, marinas could provide alternative nursery grounds for rocky fishes, at least in highly urbanized areas of the shoreline.